kabbato/IMDB-Movie-Database/README.md

 I made this database as a short project to teach myself the basics of SQL, and also as a fun tool for myself and my friends, as we like to watch movies a lot, but sometimes struggle to decide what to watch.
 Having something like this that allows me to filter through a large selection of movies for a number of factors is very convenient, although of course the internet is still generally more convenient.
 However, this was a lot of fun to set up, and I'm very satisfied with the result.
 I don't have any plans to expand it's functionality anytime soon, but if I get any suggestions, I'd love to come back and implement them.

 # MovieDatabase.bak
 Backup file for restoring the database through SSMS.
+Importing this should give you access to the full database, within which any of the provided queries should work.

 # IMDB-Movie-Data.csv
 File I found on another repository with all the relevant info I wanted for this database.
 Imported it into SSMS to create my database.